| I personally believe square format (1:1 aspect ratio of the image)

 screen but add two lines with narrow tapes to use evaluating metering system.

-3. Test The test result was great.
+The test result was great.
 I could enjoy compositions quite differently

 from those with 24mm x 36mm camera.
 I could also enjoy 500mm photography